SOP-MINI/sop-site/content/info/IDE-configuration.en.md

 These are all the steps needed to make formatting run automatically when saving a file.
 This will speed up our work and make completing laboratory tasks much easier.

 As the final step, let us take care of hints and autocompletion.
-Most hint and autocompletion options should already be active, but we can verify this by pressing Ctrl + , and searching for `parameter hints`.
+Most hint and autocompletion options should already be active, but we can verify this by pressing `Ctrl + ,` and searching for `parameter hints`.
 It is recommended to apply the settings shown in the screenshot below:

 ![](/img/vsc13.png)

+You can also quickly compile and run the script by pressing `Ctrl + Alt + N` while the given script is open.
+This greatly speeds up running and testing your code (Although this keyboard shortcut will not let us run the program with arguments unless we modify the `code-runner.executorMap` option in the settings, this is something left for individual research).

 After completing the steps described above, Visual Studio Code should be ready for use during the labs.
 However, it is worth spending a moment getting familiar with a few additional editor features, because VS Code is a very flexible and highly customizable environment.
-The command palette, available under Ctrl + Shift + P, is especially useful because it allows you to run most editor functions without looking for them in the menu.
-It is also worth exploring the extensions panel, code formatting settings, and the integrated terminal, which can be opened with Ctrl + `.
+The command palette, available under `Ctrl + Shift + P`, is especially useful because it allows you to run most editor functions without looking for them in the menu.
+It is also worth exploring the extensions panel, code formatting settings, and the integrated terminal, which can be opened with `Ctrl + ,`.
 More options and configuration examples can be found in the [Visual Studio Code documentation](https://code.visualstudio.com/docs).